Design history · Conceptual poster design

 1975

-Anti-war poster designed for the 30th anniversary of the end of World War II.
-The image shows a shell returning into the barrel of the cannon that fired it, inverting the weapon's logic.
-The poster won the Grand Prix at the 1975 Warsaw International Poster Biennale, whose prize fund contributed to Poland's Peace Fund Movement.
-The work is held in the permanent collection of the Museum of Modern Art (MoMA), New York.
+Anti-war poster commissioned for the 30th anniversary of the end of World War II.
+The image is an economy of means: a shell returning into the barrel of the cannon that fired it.
+One image, one argument — weapons destroy their makers.
+The poster won the Grand Prix at the 1975 Warsaw International Poster Biennale and entered the permanent collection of the Museum of Modern Art in New York.
+It remains the work Fukuda is most identified with internationally.

 Look 1